 Poppy Seed Baked French Toast Casserole

 If you’ve ever had a really good French Toast, multiply that experience by about 10 and you’ll get an idea of how good this breakfast dish is.
-Some might call it “bread pudding”, but to me “bread pudding” is something you might find in an old cook book that people used to make, but don’t anymore and this Poppy Seed & Chocolate Bake, is nothing like that.
+Some might call it “bread pudding”, but to me “bread pudding” is something you might find in an old cookbook that people used to make.
+This Poppy Seed & Chocolate Bake is nothing like that.

-Being able to make prep the night before makes it the least hands on (in the morning) breakfast ever.
-I mean seriously, all you have to do is get it out of the fridge, put it in the oven and let the oven do it’s thing.
+Being able to make prep the night before makes it the least hands-on (in the morning) breakfast ever.
+I mean seriously, all you have to do is get it out of the fridge, put it in the oven and let the oven do it’s a thing.
 45-50 minutes later you will get this custardy goodness and make everyone think you’re a magician.

 While on our winter getaway this past week, I wanted to bring that idea to life, but we had so much food bought already that there was no way I was going to add any more.
 The night before the last night we spent at the cabin, I started going through shelves, seeing what else we need to eat before we leave and came across two poppy seed rolls that were going stale.